New York Manufacturing Extension Partnership (MEP) Centers

 The New York Manufacturing Extension Partnership (NY MEP) is a network of organizations that provide growth and innovation services to small and mid-sized manufacturers in every corner of the state to help them create and retain jobs, increase profits, and save time and money.

-NY MEP is part of the National Institute of Standards and Technology’s Hollings Manufacturing Extension Partnership and is supported through a combination of federal and state funding.
+NY MEP is part of the National Institute of Standards and Technology’s Hollings Manufacturing Extension Partnerships and is supported through a combination of federal and state funding.
+Learn more about the network of MEPs throughout the state of New York below:

 Manufacturers may contact the MEP center in their region for the assistance they need to maintain and enhance their competitiveness, or contact FuzeHub for a consultation to discuss their needs and match them with the appropriate resource.